verisign/smaug/README.md

 multiple DANE-based protocols.
 Currently, the implementation implements simple S/MIME capabilities using DANE.

-The specific features supported are described in teh [Release Notes](./ReleaseNotes.md)
+The specific features supported are described in the [Release Notes](./ReleaseNotes.md)

 Dependencies